quentintaranpino/nostrcheck-server/DOCS.md

 ### Domains

 ### domains [GET]

-This method retrieves a list of available domains in the application.
-The request must include a valid module name and an Authorization header with a valid authkey.
-On success, it returns a list of available domains and an authkey.
+This method retrieves a list of available domains with their requirements (invite and payment) in the application.

-This endpoint also can use the [NIP98](https://github.com/nostr-protocol/nips/blob/master/98.md) HTTP Auth for getting the user's authkey.
-The NIP98's pubkey must have the "allowed" field with "1" on registered database.

 Endpoint: https://nostrcheck.me/api/v2/domains